jouellnyc/Wifi6-ESP32-C6-RISC-V/README.md

 <img width="510" height="518" alt="image" src="https://github.com/user-attachments/assets/8e99f96d-4102-475e-8a0e-fdba887b12dc" />

 It really is little - about the size of a esp32 zero.
+I got it working and asked Claude to help me understand new and cool features.

 ## Firmware